 }

-The test() method would now be executed 4 times with the data mentioned in each row.
-Below is the output after running the above class.
+The test() method will now run four times, corresponding to the number of rows in the 2D array, using the parameters specified in each row.
+Below is the output generated after executing the above class.

 str = first, a = 2, b = 3